 - Distance to the Las Vegas Strip: A taxi takes approximately 10 minutes and costs around $15.
 There are public buses, too—a ride can take anywhere from 30 to 45 minutes, and a two-hour bus pass costs $6.

 If you fly into McCarran, you'll waste no time getting right to the heart of the Las Vegas action: you can play slot machines right in the airport.
 But you're also adjacent to the Strip, so you can launch right into your trip with ease.
-And that's for the best, as you probably don't want to spend a ton of time at the airport—it can get overcrowded (nearly 50 million passengers traveled through in 2018), and the facilities aren't as modern as some other terminals across the West.
+And that's for the best, as you probably don't want to spend a ton of time at the airport—it can get overcrowded (nearly 51.5 million passengers traveled through in 2019), and the facilities aren't as modern as some other terminals across the West.
 But the good news is there's a massive offering when it comes to flights.
-As of June 2019, 31 airlines serve the airport, flying nonstop to dozens of cities across the Americas, Asia, and Europe.
+More than 15 airlines serve the airport, flying nonstop to dozens of cities across the Americas, Asia, and Europe.

 - Location: Westchester, CA